Manslaughter is not too Harsh

 A similar situation occurred in the court case, R vs Kennedy, where a drug dealer, Simon Kennedy, was charged with manslaughter when his customer, Marco Bosque, died of an overdose.
 The prosecutor’s case was that because Kennedy supplied the opioid that led to Bosque’s death, he is responsible and should be convicted of manslaughter.
-However, the court sided with Kennedy and established that when a person supplies a drug to a fully informed and responsible adult, and they end up dying from the drug from freely using it, the supplier can not be held responsible.
+However, the court sided with Kennedy and established that when a person supplies a drug to a fully informed and responsible adult, and they end up dying from freely using the drug, the supplier can not be held responsible.
 This decision is not valid, however, for most cases because an opiate abuser cannot be classified as a “responsible” adult.

 Opioids cause damage to major brain systems which hinders decision-making ability.
 According to the National Library of Medicine, opioids target areas such as the Locus Coeruleus, which has neurons that are responsible for “[producing] a chemical, noradrenaline (NA), and [distributing] it to the other parts of the brain where it stimulates wakefulness, breathing, blood pressure, and general alertness, among other functions.“

 Opioids also target the prefrontal cortex which is “important for regulation of judgement, planning, and other executive functions.”
 Use of opioids suppress the release of NA causing tiredness and decreased vigilance and convinces the prefrontal cortex that the drugs are worth it.
 With compromised brain functions, an opiate abuser is not responsible enough to control himself/herself, so if a drug dealer supplies them opiates, they are responsible if anything happens to them.
 The dealers know what the consequences are of taking an opioid, yet they give it anyway just for some money.